ChawinTan/Notes/System design/README.md

 2. The server to prioritize the tasks (no need to do it in order)
 3. Persisting data

+A messaging queue is essentially assignment, load balancing, hearbeat and persistence in one package.

 # Useful components in system design

 1. Api gateway